yeasy/learning_pickleball/en/01_background.md

 ## 1.5 Status and Future

-According to recent participation surveys from APP (Association of Pickleball Professionals), the number of U.S. adults who played pickleball at least once in the past 12 months has reached roughly the 50-million range.
+According to recent participation surveys from APP (Association of Pickleball Players), the number of U.S. adults who played pickleball at least once in the past 12 months has reached roughly the 50-million range.
 This figure uses a different definition from the "core active player" count mentioned earlier, so the two numbers should not be mixed.
 The average age of players continues to decrease, with most professional tournament participants now ranging from 14 to 35 years old.

 Beyond North America, pickleball has also gained significant popularity in Europe.
 In Asia, the sport is becoming increasingly widespread, with countries such as China, Japan, India, the Philippines, Singapore, Indonesia, Thailand, Malaysia, Bangladesh, and Pakistan actively adopting and organizing tournaments.